lnenad/dotenv-generator/README.md

 ### How to use dotenv-generator

-Ideally your project should use `npx dotenv-generator` as a `postinstall` action.
+Ideally your project should use `dotenv-generator` as a `postinstall` action.
 This means that after installation of your package, `dotenv-generator` will be run.
 This allows for a seamless setup of your project.
-Don't forget to include an `.env.example` file with descriptions of your fields.
+Don't forget to include an `.env.example` file with descriptions of your fields in the root directory, or anywhere else but then specifying `-f inputFilePath`.

+Available parameters are:
+  * -f, --file <env-template-file> - The environment file name to be used as an example
+  * -o, --output <env-output-file> - The environment file name to be used as an output
+  * -d, --debug - A flag to enable writing debug output to stdout

+After completed installation your package folder inside of `node_modules` will contain a `.env` file with the provided values that your package can then use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>